IASSA Principles and Guidelines for Conducting Ethical Research in the Arctic

 This statement of principles has been formulated in accordance with the Bylaws of the International Arctic Social Sciences Association (IASSA) adopted by the IASSA General Assembly on 29 October 1992 and amended by the IASSA Council on 16 March 2020.
 These Principles provide guidelines for all researchers working in the North in the social, natural and health sciences, and in the humanities.
 These principles are intended to promote mutual respect, communication and partnerships between researchers and northern residents.
-This statement is not intended to replace other national, professional or local guidelines.
-It is understood that there must be continuing assessment of the principles.
+This statement is not intended to replace other international, national, professional, Indigenous or local guidelines.
+It is understood that there must be regular review of the principles.

 All scientific investigations in the North should be assessed in terms of their potential human impact and interest.
-Social science research, particularly studies of human subjects, requires special consideration, as do studies of land and resources that have economic, cultural, social and spiritual value to Native people.
+Social science research, particularly studies involving human subjects, requires special consideration, as do studies of land and resources that have economic, cultural, social and spiritual value to Indigenous peoples.
 In all instances, it is the responsibility of the principal investigator on each project to implement the following:

-1. The researcher should consult with the appropriate regional and/or local authorities regarding planned research within their territories.
-Informed consent should be obtained from appropriate authorities and from any individuals involved in the research.
+1. The researcher should consult with the appropriate regional, local and/or Indigenous authorities regarding planned research within their territories.
+An ethics protocol should be approved by appropriate entities prior to the commencement of research.
 In seeking approval from the appropriate entities and informed consent from participants, researchers must include plain local language descriptions of the research, identify all sponsors and sources of support; the person in charge and all investigators involved in the research; the purposes, goals, and time frame of the research; data gathering techniques (including audio and video recording, photographs, individual traditional knowledge maps, etc.) and data management and data ownership access (during and after the research is completed), informant/respondent rights to confidentiality, and notice of support for the research by the responsible communities, organizations and/or representatives.

 5. The researcher must respect local cultural traditions, languages, and values.
-Efforts should be made to incorporate local and traditional knowledge and experience and to acknowledge the principle of cultural property.
+Efforts should be made to incorporate local and Indigenous/traditional knowledge and experience and to acknowledge the principle of cultural property.

-6. As part of the research process, efforts should be made to provide meaningful experience, training and economic opportunities for local people.
+6. As part of the research process, efforts should be made to provide meaningful learning experiences, training, and economic opportunities for local communities and Indigenous peoples.

-8. Research on humans should only be undertaken in a manner that respects their privacy and dignity.
+7. Research on humans should be undertaken in a manner that respects their privacy and dignity.
 Subjects must remain anonymous unless they have agreed to be identified.
 If anonymity cannot be guaranteed, the subjects must be informed of the possible consequences of becoming involved in the research and offered the option to refrain from participating.

-9. Sacred sites, cultural materials and human remains cannot be disturbed or removed without appropriate local consent and in accordance with international, national and local laws and regulations.
+9. Sacred sites, cultural materials and human remains cannot be disturbed or removed without appropriate local consent and in accordance with international, national, local, Indigenous and tribal laws and regulations.